Lovestrong: Background and development

-—Christina Perri while revealing the albums track listing.
+—Christina Perri while revealing the album's track listing.

-Following the release of "Jar of Hearts", Perri found herself signing a major record deal with Atlantic Records.
-Atlantic Records signed Perri to a contract for release of her debut album.
-Atlantic subsidiary Roadrunner Records is handling the distribution of the album and singles.
+Perri began writing songs in 2008; and wrote 13 songs throughout the following year; only two of which would make it onto the album, "Mine" and "Black + Blue".
+After releasing the lead single "Jar of Hearts", Perri found herself signing a major record deal with Atlantic Records for the release of her debut album.
 Perri recorded the album in 33 days in two studios located on the same property, both running at the same time.
-She described the process as "the best 33 days of my life and it was the worst 33 days of my life."
-Describing the hectic conditions she was under while recording, she stated, "I was running from studio one to studio three and I was running back and forth doing the vocals, the piano, the guitar, the harmonies, and the doubles.”
-Although delighted with the conception of the album, Perri revealed that recording for the album happened so fast, stating that on certain days they would record two songs in one day, forcing Perri to mentally prepare to sing about one relationship in 2007, then sing another other song with different emotions about a relationship in 2008.
+She described the process as "the best 33 days of my life and it was the worst 33 days of my life".
+Describing the hectic conditions she was under while recording, she stated, "I was running from studio one to studio three and I was running back and forth doing the vocals, the piano, the guitar, the harmonies, and the doubles".
+Perri stated that sometimes they would record two songs in one day, forcing Perri to mentally prepare to sing about one relationship in 2007, then sing another other song with different emotions about a relationship in 2008.
 Perri stated that she was "ripping [her] stitches" to ensure that a certain song was sung with the right emotions, later adding that it took such an emotional toll on her that she would be driving home later that night crying at two in the morning, forcing herself to pull over and drink a milkshake.

-With the album release, Perri created an email address (lovechristina@christinaperri.com) to allow fans to connect to Perri and express their emotions towards certain songs.
-She stated, “They tell me their stories and why 'Jar of Hearts' made their hearts feel better.
-It just seriously knocks me off my feet and I just feel so, so lucky.”
+With the album release, Perri created an email address to allow fans to connect to Perri and express their emotions towards certain songs.
+She stated, "They tell me their stories and why 'Jar of Hearts' made their hearts feel better.
+It just seriously knocks me off my feet and I just feel so, so lucky".
 Perri also teamed up with Teen Vogue for the Twitter contest to promote the album.
-The contest had fans tweet Perri or Teen Vogue with a message on what being "lovestrong." means and the #lovestrong. hashtag.
-The grand-prize winner received a Baby Taylor guitar signed by Perri, the lovestrong. limited edition pack and a one-year subscription to Teen Vogue.
-Two runner-ups received a signed lovestrong. poster and a one-year subscription to 'Teen Vogue.
+The contest had fans tweet Perri or Teen Vogue with a message on what being "Lovestrong" means and the #lovestrong. hashtag.
+The grand-prize winner received a Baby Taylor guitar signed by Perri, the Lovestrong limited edition pack and a one-year subscription to Teen Vogue.
+Two runners-up received a signed Lovestrong poster and a one-year subscription to Teen Vogue.